riffomonas/minimalR/01_scatter_plots.md

 ### Activity 2

 The `library(tidyverse)` code loaded the `tidyverse` package, which is a bundle of other packages.
+You can see which packages are loaded by by running `tidyverse_packages()`.
 Pick three of packages it loaded and find a description of each.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">